Thomvis/thomvis.github.io/_drafts/async-swift.md

 // img is a Future<UIImage, E>
 {% endhighlight %}

 You've probably written quite a lot of code that does something similar to this: retrieve an url to an image from the network, add dimensions to the image url, fetch the image and flip it for RTL languages. `fetchImageBasedUrlForItem` returns a `Future<String,E>`, a *future string*, a placeholder for a value that we're waiting for to arrive over the network.
-Meanwhile we can schedule the operations that will happen as soon as the string value comes in.
-The chain of operations as a whole returns a Future that represents the result of the final step, an image.
+Meanwhile we can describe the operations that will happen as soon as the value comes in.
+The chain of operations as a whole returns a Future that represents the result of the final step.

 This is the kind of code you can write today with the help of BrightFutures.
-While it is an improvement over the vanilla solution (i.e. completion handlers, which tend to lead to code that looks like a [pyramid](https://github.com/Thomvis/SFSwiftSummit2015/blob/9f38ae6fa65b31540f2b1ebd110965c51bb38690/SwiftSummit/DataSource.swift#L39-L59)), it adds a lot of noise.
+While it is an improvement over the vanilla solution (i.e. completion handlers, which tend to lead to code that looks like a [pyramid](https://github.com/Thomvis/SFSwiftSummit2015/blob/9f38ae6fa65b31540f2b1ebd110965c51bb38690/SwiftSummit/DataSource.swift#L39-L59)), it also adds some noise.
 All changes are wrapped in `map` closures.

 We can do a bit better, even without having to change Swift itself.
 We can define an alternate version of the append operator (`+`) that works on a Future string and a regular string and returns a Future string:

 {% highlight swift %}
 func +<E>(lhs: Future<String, E>, rhs: String) -> Future<String, E> {